Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Results

 We also include the two star-forming companions of ID83492, as well as comparison samples of local and high-redshift main-sequence galaxies, local Ultra Luminous Infrared Galaxies (ULIRGs), and high-redshift starbursts from the literature \citep{Liu2021}.
 The post-SBs extend the region of parameter space sampled by star-forming galaxies toward lower sSFR.
 All our sample galaxies are detected in CO(2-1), while only 3 are detected in CO(5-4).
-Non-detections have on average a very tight upper limit $R_{52} < 0.11$ ($1\sigma$) derived by stacking (see Section \ref{subsec:co54}).
-This is 2 times smaller than the average for local star-forming galaxies, and about 2.6–3.7 times lower than the $R_{52}$ values of (U)LIRGs and high-redshift starbursts and main-sequence galaxies.
+Non-detections have on average a tight upper limit $R_{52} < 0.10$ ($1\sigma$) derived by stacking (see Sec. \ref{subsec:co54}).
+This is twice smaller than the average for local star-forming galaxies, and 2.6–3.7 times lower than the $R_{52}$ of (U)LIRGs, high-redshift SBs and main-sequence galaxies.
 This suggests a reduced fraction of dense, warm gas relative to cold, diffuse molecular gas.

-The three CO(5–4) detections in our sample instead have, on average, a higher $R_{52} = 0.49$, more comparable to that of high-redshift starbursts, than the rest of the sample.
+The three CO(5–4) detections in our sample instead have, on average, a higher $R_{52} = 0.40$, more comparable to that of high-redshift starbursts, than the rest of the sample.
 We note that only the CO(5–4) detections in our sample correspond to mergers, while galaxies without detections show no evidence of companions or merger signatures (e.g., tidal tails).
 Their relatively high $R_{52}$ ratio suggests that quenching is still ongoing in these systems, with star formation likely depleting the remaining molecular gas on short timescales.
 Such behavior indicates that gas exhaustion and potentially gas stripping are important mechanisms to keep galaxies quiescent.
 Interestingly, the two star-forming companions of ID83492 have sSFRs comparable to those of starburst galaxies, but their $R_{52}$ values are lower by about 0.5 dex and comparable to the most stringent upper limits in our sample.
-This suggests that the ongoing merger has affected the molecular gas properties of all the galaxies involved, either depleting the warm, dense phase in the star-forming companions and/or enhancing it in the post-starburst galaxy.
+This suggests that the ongoing merger has affected the molecular gas properties of all the galaxies involved, and that a mismatch between the timescales traced by $R_{52}$ and sSFR is key to interpreting these results (see Section \ref{sec:discussion}).